Log Dynamic Control Plugin

 The GetModuleLogLevel

-interface is used to retrieve the log level of a specific module.
-Its interface definition is as follows:
+interface is used to get the log level of a certain module, and its interface definition is as follows:

 message GetModuleLogLevelReq {